ThomasKieffer/Alyra_VotingDapp/README.md

       videos of workflow (loom WIP) ❌
       events usage ✔️
       show the account used ✔️
-      deploy the application on public server (WIP, provide link)❌ display adapted to the account used (isOwner, isVoter or both, also workflow) ✔️
+      deploy the application on public server (WIP, provide link)✔️ display adapted to the account used (isOwner, isVoter or both, also workflow) ✔️

 - __What's left ?__